renanrodrigo/beaker-next-design/designs/systems/index.md

 There is a filter bar which can be used to search for specific systems by name.
 Other filtering options will be available through "Advanced Search".

-The table contains 5 fields:
+The table contains 6 fields:
+- Status: current status for this system in the scheduler: (A)utomatic, (M)anual or (B)roken
 - Name: name of the system in Beaker, with the machine vendor and model
 - Architecture: architecture(s) supported in this system
 - Owner: user who owns the system in Beaker